JeffreyRStevens/cv/cv.md

  "They affect us, we affect them: reciprocal relations between dog and human psychology", Anthrozoology Program, Evergreen State College, Olympia, WA \[via Zoom\]

+`2022`
+ "Mechanisms of impulsivity in humans and other animals", Cognitive Science Program, University of Arizona, Tucson, AZ

 ### Conference

 `2002`